dan-carroll/danreads/documents/_reviews/western/_posts/the_warriors_path.md

   To bring the culprit to justice, one brother must sail to the exotic West Indies.
 There, among pirates, cutthroats, and ruthless “businessmen,” he will apply the skills he learned as a frontiersman to an unfamiliar world—a world where one false move means instant death.
 ---

+Another great read.
+Interesting story.
+From the Carolina/Tennessee mountains to New England to the Carribean–in the early 1600s.

+Plenty of detail for visualization but not too much to bore the reader with.
+I could visualize much of the areas traveled.
+Some of it familiar in varying degrees.

+Our heroes save some girls from kidnappers.
+Not only once, but twice.
+Plenty of action and adventure with some thrills and romance.

+Typical Western fair.
+The good guys win out in the end.
+The bad guys receive their just desserts.
+And another day dawns.